Schoolforbasics/runbooks/AnacondaRepository.rst

 With the exception of 64-Bit Linux, these platform-based archives include all of the available packages for that platform.
-The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages neecessary to install Anaconda Repository.
+The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages necessary to install Anaconda Repository.

 Additional platforms can be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repository.
 See the section titled "Optional: